-Each airport is identified using its three letter IATA code.
-Just click on any symbol to see the full name, and a Wikipedia link for more details on each airport.
+Each airport is also identified using its three letter IATA code.
+Just click on any symbol to see the full name, a photograph, and a Wikipedia link for more details on each airport.

 When I visited the Caribbean island of Montserrat in November 1979, we landed on a small strip on the east coast.
 It now lies under several meters of volcanic ash following the disastrous eruption of the Soufrière Hills volcano between 1995 and 1999.

-Finally, three airports (all in central Peru) are shown in green.
+Finally, several airstrips are shown in green.
 These were airfields or landing strips not served by commercial flights where I traveled by light aircraft.

 The second flight I took, in early 1969, was back to GLA from London Heathrow (LHR) to attend a student folk dance festival at Strathclyde University in that city.